[Update] WP VR is Gutenberg Compatible

 We are happy to announce that WPVR is now completely Gutenberg compatible.
-Which means, you can embed virtual tours any web page, whether you use a Classic Editor or Gutenberg block editor.
+This means, you can embed virtual tours on any web page, whether you use a Classic Editor or Gutenberg block editor.

 Since November 2018, the latest virtual tour creator in WordPress has been released.
 WPVR, an exclusive WordPress virtual tour creator plugin, allows users to create amazing virtual tours using 360 Panoramic Images.